 Coffee consumption and coronary heart disease riskPrint this page

-- A 2009 meta-analysis of 21 prospective cohort studies on coffee consumption and coronary heart disease showed variation between the results of the individual cohort-studies e.g. among the 21 studies, two studies reported a positive correlation and two reported a negative correlation both for the group who drank 4-6 cups per day and for those who drank more than 6 cups per day.
+- A 2009 meta-analysis of 21 prospective cohort studies on coffee consumption and coronary heart disease showed variation between the results of the individual cohort studies, with two studies reporting a positive correlation and two a negative correlation both for the group who drank 4-6 cups of coffee per day and for those who drank more than 6 cups per day12.
 However, their overall evaluation did not show a statistically significant association between coffee drinking and the long-term risk of coronary heart disease.
 In addition, habitual moderate coffee consumption was associated with a lower risk in women.

-- The Japanese study5 had 37,742 participants followed up for over 10 years, and 426 deaths from cardiovascular disease and 2,454 deaths from all causes.
+- A Japanese study had 37,742 participants followed over 10 years, with 426 deaths from cardiovascular disease and 2,454 deaths from all causes.
 They observed statistically significant inverse associations between coffee consumption and both mortality from all causes as well as mortality from cardiovascular disease in women.
-In men, no association with cardiovascular disease was seen.
+In men, no association with cardiovascular disease was seen13.

-- The Swedish study6 assessed 37,315 male participants followed up for 9 years and 784 cases of heart failure.
-In this study, coffee consumption was not associated with incidence of heart failure, not even in the group consuming more than 5 cups per day.
+- A Swedish study assessed 37,315 male participants followed over 9 years with 784 cases of heart failure.
+In this study, coffee consumption was not associated with incidence of heart failure, not even in the group consuming more than 5 cups per day15.

-Another Swedish study7, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association only for filtered coffee in men.
-In women, no association reached statistical significance.
+Another Swedish study, using case-control instead of the prospective cohort design and smaller in size (375 cases of first myocardial infarction), observed a statistically significant positive association but only for filtered coffee in men.
+In women, no association reached statistical significance16.